Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Differentiating the regularized NLP

 where $A_\theta(\bar{\phi})$ and $b_\theta(\bar{\phi})$ are defined in \cref{lemma:differentiability} and

 with $H$ and $l$ defined as

-\end{proposition} \begin{proof} The continuous differentiability claim follows from \cref{lemma:differentiability} since SSOSC and LICQ hold by \cref{lemma:regularized_problem_is_diff_ae}.
+\end{lemma} \begin{proof} The continuous differentiability claim follows from \cref{lemma:differentiability} since SSOSC and LICQ hold by \cref{lemma:regularized_problem_is_diff_ae}.
 To prove the second part of the Proposition we apply the implicit function theorem to the KKT conditions in \cref{eq:KKT_3}.
 We have

-Combining with \cref{eq:KKT_mat_3_part_1}, the jacobian of the left-hand side of \cref{eq:KKT_3} with respect to $\eta$ is
+Combining with \cref{eq:KKT_mat_3_part_1}, the Jacobian of the left-hand side of \cref{eq:KKT_3} with respect to $\eta$ is

-and the jacobian with respect to $\theta$ is $b=(b_1,0,0,b_2)$ with
+and the Jacobian with respect to $\theta$ is $b=(b_1,0,0,b_2)$ with

 From the third block-row of the system $Av=b$ we have $v_3=v_4$, where $v=(v_1,v_2,v_3,v_4)$.
-So we can replace the system $Av=b$ with the smaller\footnote{We will abuse the notation several times and always use the same symbol $v$ in different linear system.} $Cv=d$, where $d=(b_1,0,b_2)$ and
+So we can replace the system $Av=b$ with the smaller\footnote{To simplify notation, we always use the same symbol $v$ in different linear systems.} $Cv=d$, where $d=(b_1,0,b_2)$ and